Guide for Authors

 Prepare manuscripts according to the Publication Manual of the American Psychological Association (6th edition).
 Review APA's Checklist for Manuscript Submission before submitting your article.

-All manuscripts must include an abstract containing a maximum of 200 words typed on a separate page.
-After the abstract, please supply three to five keywords or brief phrases.
-Abstract and keywords should been provided in both English and Persian languages.
+Abstract: All manuscripts are required to incorporate an abstract with a maximum limit of 200 words, presented on a separate page.
+Following the abstract, authors should furnish three to five keywords or brief phrases.
+It is essential that both the abstract and keywords are provided in both English and Persian languages.

-List references in alphabetical order.
-Each listed reference should be cited in text, and each text citation should be listed in the References section.
-All Persian and Arabic references should be provided in English as well.
+References: Compile references in alphabetical order.
+Each referenced work must be cited in the text, and every text citation should be included in the References section.
+Additionally, all Persian and Arabic references should be presented in English.
+Follow the examples below for basic reference formats:

 Books